simoschip2000/TextToSoundfileAndCCode/README.md

 # TextToSoundfileAndCCode
 Converts text to "SOMENUMBER.wav".
 C code is generated to easily identify the right soundfiles.

+# Background
+Microcontroller have limited programming memory.
+Saving a string for each soundfile would require a lot of memory.

 # Prerequisites
 Install the pyttsx3 Library:
 ```